PIK-LPJmL/lpjmlkit/paper.md

 A simple interface facilitates the use of software and improves accessibility, user experience, and overall adoption.
-Scientific software should also be findable, accessible, interoperable and resusable, according to the FAIR principles for research software [@barker_introducing_2022].
+Scientific software should also be findable, accessible, interoperable and reusable, according to the FAIR principles for research software [@barker_introducing_2022].
 Numerical models based on process-based approaches and implemented in low-level programming languages are often characterised by a long history and long development cycles, that affect operability.
 These models therefore often lack simple and reliable interfaces that are also FAIR [@wilson_best_2014; @barker_introducing_2022].
-LPJmL is a well-established and widely-used dynamic global vegetation, hydrological and crop model, widely used in the scientific community.\
+LPJmL is a well-established dynamic global vegetation, hydrological and crop model, widely used in the scientific community.\
 LPJmL has been used for more than a decade and was employed by researchers to conduct numerous studies in various research areas related to the